emailaddresses/PHYS4150-2018/README.md

 ## course website TO-DO-LIST

 1. *(personal prejudice towards Octave) WARNING: I will remove Octave compatibility one week after the course finish.
 If you want to keep this part, you should fork this repo before that*
+2. FAQ, some of your homework forget to specify whether to put on course website or not
-2. check whether links are valid, especially homewok
+3. check whether links are valid, especially homewok
-3. homework folder structure
+4. homework folder structure
-4. add unittest.m links
+5. add unittest.m links
-5. add unittest.m instruction
+6. add unittest.m instruction
-6. optional homework6 and homework7
+7. optional homework6 and homework7
-7. mathjax support
+8. mathjax support
-8. merge tutorial session to Syllabus
+9. merge tutorial session to Syllabus
-9. Simplified / Traditional Chinese version
+10. Simplified / Traditional Chinese version